Fabbiologia/BluePaper-10_Supplementary_informations/README.md

 Datasets are stored in the `data` folder and are five `.csv` text files:

-- `HabitatProtectedDataset`: which contains all the habitat extensions in pixels for each country, as well as the area of each country Exclusive Economic Zone (EEZ);
+- `HabitatProtectedDataset`: which contains all the habitat extensions in pixels for each country, as well as the area of each country Exclusive Economic Zone (EEZ).
+In particular, it has 6 columns:
+        - `Country.ID` as integer representing the unique code for each of the world's EEZs;
+        - `Country` as factor with 203 levels representing all the countries' EEZ excluding landlocked countries and disputed territories;
+        - `Pixel_total` is the total number of pixels (1km cell) represented by the EEZ;
+        - `Habitat` as factor with 12 levels representing the habitat studied;
+        - `Cat` as factor with 10 levels representing different protections scenarios:                 - `Total` is the total number of pixel of the habitat within the EEZ;                 - `mpa_all` is the total number of pixel within all existing mpa;                     - `mpa_all_m` is the total number of pixel within all mpa with a management plan declared in the WDPA dataset;
+                - `mpa_all_nt` is the total number of pixel within a no-take MPA;                     - other factors with `coastal` names refers to the same scenarios but only considering coastal protected areas;
+                - `marine` refers to the same scenarios but only considering exclusively marine protected areas.
 - `International_agreements`: which contains information about the international conventions / agreements made over the years to protect marine and oceanic waters;
 - `pressures_gdp_biodiversity`: which contains the environmental pressures, the total GDP (Gross Domestic Product in USD) and the estimated biodiversity for each of the country;
 - `world_wilderness_protected`: which contains the wilderness within each of the habitat selected (wilderness is from Jones et al., 2018); and how much of the habitat is under protection globally (expressed as number of pixels).
 - `world_wilderness_protected`: which contains % of wilderness and how much of the habitat is under protection globally (expressed as %).